Covariant formulation of f(Q) theory: The proof that in k=0 case,

 \section{The proof that in k=0 case, $Q_{(r)\alpha\mu\nu}=0$}

-In $k=0$ case, the 'closed' gravity spacetime Eq.(\ref{k=1 close}) is not only the space is maximally symmetric but also the whole spacetime.
-So we can also use the method used in Appendix.\ref{proof of Q form} for the total non-metricity tensor $Q_{(r)\alpha\mu\nu}$.
+In $k=0$ case, the spacetime determined by metric Eq.(\ref{k=1 close}) is not only the space is maximally symmetric but also the whole spacetime.
+So we can also use the method used in \ref{proof of Q form} for the total non-metricity tensor $Q_{(r)\alpha\mu\nu}$.
 We obtain the same relation just as Eq.(\ref{space Q condition 2})